damomeen/p4_twamp_reflector/README.md

 Usage
 -----

-To start a P4 switch with TWAMP reflector and TWAMP control server just run:
+To start a P4 switch with the TWAMP reflector and the TWAMP control server just run:

 ```
 ./start.sh
 ```

-To run TWAMP client (tested with two different TWAMP clients: twampy or twping) run within mininet prompt:
+To run the TWAMP client (you can choose twampy or twping client implementation) run within mininet prompt:

 ```
 h1 sh /tmp/twampy.sh